stb-tester/stb-tester/README.rst

     `key` is a string.
 The allowed values depend on the control you're using:
     If that's lirc, then `key` is a key name from your lirc config file.

+    `interpress_delay_secs` (float) default: 0
-    `interpress_delay_secs` is a floating-point number that specifies a minimum time to wait after the preceding key press, in order to accommodate the responsiveness of the device under test.
+      Specifies a minimum time to wait after the preceding key press, in order to accommodate the responsiveness of the device under test.

       The global default for `interpress_delay_secs` can be set in the configuration file, in section `press`.

 wait_for_match(image, timeout_secs=10, consecutive_matches=1, noise_threshold=None, match_parameters=None)
     Search for `image` in the source video stream.